 All cases of divorce can impact retirement benefits, inheritance rights, and other technical issues that divorcing couples often don’t address in the marital settlement agreement.
-A divorce attorney ensures that all considerations are attended to and the legal proceedings are managed efficiently and correctly.
+A divorce lawyer ensures that all considerations are attended to and the legal proceedings are managed efficiently and correctly.

 Contact O’Mara Law Group today to learn more about how a divorce attorney in Lakeland, Florida, can help simplify your divorce and protect your finances.

 If you have begun the steps toward divorce, you have probably wondered, “What is an uncontested divorce?
 What is a contested divorce?
 Which applies to me?”